-Members of the National Academy of Elder Law Attorneys (NAELA) are attorneys who are experienced and trained in working with the legal problems of aging Americans and individuals of all ages with disabilities.
+Members of the National Academy of Elder Law Attorneys (NAELA) are attorneys who are experienced and trained in working with the legal problems of aging Americans and individuals of all ages with special needs.

 Elder law and special needs planning includes helping such persons and their families with planning for incapacity and long-term care, Medicaid and Medicare coverage (including coverage of nursing home and home care), health and long-term care insurance, and health care decision-making.
 It also includes drafting of special needs and other trusts, the selection of long-term care providers, home care and nursing home problem solving, retiree health and income benefits, retirement housing, and fiduciary services or representation.

 Established in 1987, NAELA is a non-profit association that assists lawyers, bar organizations, and others.
 NAELA's mission is to educate, inspire, serve, and provide community to attorneys with practices in elder and special needs law.
 NAELA currently has members across the United States, Canada, Australia and the United Kingdom.